Check-N-Run: A Checkpointing System for Training Deep Learning Recommendation Models: Design Overview

-At the beginning of the run, \name communicates to the reader what is the checkpoint interval, i.e. how many batches to read until the next checkpoint.
+At the beginning of the training run, \name's controller communicates to the coordination thread on the reader master node in the reader tier, to inform what is the checkpoint interval, i.e. how many batches to read until the next checkpoint.
+The reader master then initiates several reader worker threads which start reading data from the training dataset to provide the trainer nodes.
 When a checkpoint is triggered, \name collects the reader state at this point, which specifies what parts of the training dataset have been read so far.
-At the same time, all trainer nodes are stalled to concurrently create a snapshot of their local state, by copying the model state from each of their GPUs into DRAM.
+At the same time, all trainer nodes are stalled to concurrently create a snapshot of their local state, by copying the model state from each of their GPUs into host CPU DRAM.
 As soon as all snapshots are ready, training continues.
 This decoupling mechanism essentially minimizes the checkpointing process from bottlenecking the trainer.

 In step 2, \name leverages several techniques to reduce the required checkpoint capacity and write bandwidth, as described in section \ref{sec:optimizations}.
-These techniques are concurrently applied by each node and run in dedicated CPU processes, outside of the critical path.
+These techniques are concurrently applied by each trainer node and run in dedicated CPU processes that are resident on the host CPUs in the trainer tier, outside of the GPU critical path.
+Only the tracking mechanism described in \ref{sec:efficient_tracking} is implemented in GPU.

-In step 3, the checkpoint is moved to remote storage.
-Note that the optimization process works on chunks of embedding vectors at a time, hence it is possible to pipeline the checkpoint optimization process with the checkpoint storing process. \name monitors all checkpoint writes.
-When all nodes finish storing their part of the checkpoint successfully, \name will declare a new valid checkpoint.
-At that stage, an older checkpoint may be deleted (based on the run configuration).
-By default, only the latest valid checkpoint is kept, and can be stored for up to 14 days (after which it will be deleted to free up storage capacity).
+In step 3, the checkpoint is moved to remote checkpointing storage.
+Note that the optimization process in step 2 works on chunks of embedding vectors at a time.
+Hence these chunks of quantized and incremental checkpoints can be stored in a pipelined manner, enabling concurrent optimization and the checkpoint storing process.
+When all nodes finish storing their part of the checkpoint successfully, \name's controller will declare a new valid checkpoint.
+At that stage, an older checkpoint may be deleted by the controller (based on the system configuration).
+Multiple checkpoints can be stored depending on the needs and use cases.